ryanv404/otw-program/README.md

     -c, --complete LEVEL
         Mark the level LEVEL as complete.
-Note: storing a password for a level automatically marks it as complete too.
+Note: storing a password for a level automatically marks the level before it complete.

     -h, --help
         Show this help information.